Week 02 — Computer Aided Design

 Final logo composition in Illustrator

-Vector graphics rely on mathematical geometry rather than pixels.
-Clean, closed paths are essential for fabrication methods such as laser cutting or CNC machining.
+Vector graphics rely on mathematical paths rather than pixels.
+This makes them much more suitable for fabrication methods such as laser cutting and CNC machining, where closed paths and clean geometry are essential.

 3D Parametric Modeling

 The core of this week was parametric modeling in Fusion 360.
-Parametric design is constraint-driven and dimension-controlled, making it suitable for fabrication workflows.
+Unlike raster or polygon-based workflows, parametric modeling is built on constraints, dimensions, and editable relationships.

 Fusion 360 (Parametric Modeling)